MAJOR GRANTS

 The grant has been awarded by Cancer Foundation Finland sr (in Finnish Syöpäsäätiö sr, in Swedish Cancerstiftelsen sr).

-We hope that grantees will also notify interesting research results to the Cancer Foundation’s Communications Department at [email protected].
+We hope that grantees will also notify interesting research findings to the Cancer Foundation’s Communications Department at [email protected].